Changissnz/nu_merchant_principal/README.md

 of long-term memory storage and deeper analyses, is pro-actively done for the benefit of the self's understanding.
-But the forced reflection attack is different to the conventional concept of the self's reflection.
-For one, the group regards themselves as the "higher" self to each of their members.
+But the forced reflection attack is different from the conventional concept of the self's reflection.
+For one, the group regards themself as the "higher" self to each of their members.
 "Reflection", that is accounting done from one member to themself or to another member for purposes of eliminating